David Jardine (barrister): Life

+In 1836, Jardine was appointed to the Statute Law Commission of 1833, a royal commission to consolidate existing statutes of criminal law into an English Criminal Code, replacing philosopher John Austin who had resigned due to disagreements in opinion.

+In 1839 he was appointed police magistrate at Bow Street Magistrates' Court, London.

 He died at the Heath, Weybridge, Surrey, on 13 September 1860; his wife, Sarah, died three weeks later.

 Works

 With fellow lawyer Edgar Taylor, Jardine made the anonymous translations in German Popular Stories (1823), the first English translation of Grimms' Fairy Tales.

 In 1828 Jardine published a General Index to Thomas Bayly Howell's Collection of State Trials.
 In 1840 and 1841 he communicated to the Society of Antiquaries of London two papers of Remarks upon the Letters of Thomas Winter and the Lord Mounteagle, lately discovered by J. Bruce. … Also upon the Evidence of Lord Mounteagle's implication in the Gunpowder Treason.
 These formed the materials for A Narrative of the Gunpowder Plot, London, 1857.